wencharmwang/RSS3-Wiki/src/rss3-sdk-for-javascript.md

 }
 ```

-Also, if we want to get the profile from the RSS3 Network, e.g. nickname and avatar, of a list of personas from the item list, we can:
+Also, for any item, there is an associated user profile.
+We can easily get profile details (e.g. nicknames and avatars) from any DID protocol (e.g. ENS, next.id or self.id).
+However, if we want to get profile details from the RSS3 Network of a list of personas (addresses), we can:

 ```ts
 const profileSet = page1.filter((item) => item?.target?.field?.startsWith('assets-')).map((item) => utils.id.parse(item.id).persona);